What is Quality Score in AdWords?

 - Loading speed of the landing page

-Some elements act as multipliers, other (such as landing page criteria) only have a negative impact on quality score.
+Some elements act as multipliers, other (such as landing page criteria) only have a negative impact on the Quality Score.

 Relevancy is key.
 Make sure that your campaigns are relevant to the audience you’re trying to reach.
 If you don’t, your campaign CTR will be low and you’ll have to pay a higher CPC for your clicks, or even to remain visible.